kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 The constructor of the class (`public Restaurant(...)`) creates a new `Restaurant` and sets its state.

-To get the state outside the class we use *getters* and *setters* methods.
+To get and set the state of the class we use *getters* and *setters* methods.
 These are preceded by the words `get` and `set` following the attributes name, e.g. `getStars()` (Example 3.1.1.1).

 ```java